October President's Update

 Strategic Plan/Engagement Update

 As you know, the university’s new vision statement challenges us “[t]o be the national model for the engaged university: engaged with ideas and the world.”
 This vision statement reflected the feedback we received from the “Why Madison?”
 Listening Tour, and the subsequent work of the Madison Future Commission in which many of you participated (and whose work led in turn to the development of our current strategic plan).
 In order to provide leadership and coordination for implementation and realization of our vision and strategic plan, the Engagement Advisory Group (EAG) was formed—chaired by Brian Charette, Special Assistant to the President for Strategic Planning and Engagement.
 The EAG began its work this academic year, following upon the initial research and exploration of relevant issues conducted by the Engaged University Council during the 2015-16 academic year.
-A list of the EAG members can be found here.
+View a list of the EAG members.

 The EAG has certainly hit the ground running, and is currently at work on a number of projects and initiatives, including (among others):